Datascienceclubusthb/html5-workshop./README.md

-# html5-workshop.
-HTML5 Mastery Workshop: A hands-on guide to web fundamentals.
-Covers document structure, semantic tags, forms, and multimedia.
-Designed for students and aspiring developers to learn by doing. 🚀💻

 # 🌐 HTML5 Fundamentals Workshop: The Architecture of the Web

 Welcome!
 This repository contains the practical code and examples used in my **HTML5 Fundamentals Workshop**.
 It is designed as a hands-on guide to help students and aspiring developers understand the core building blocks of web development.